saitaiky/notebook/docs/docs/other/life-in-the-uk.md

 ---
-title: life in the UK
+title: Life in the UK
 draft: true
 ---